 The Starscream: Zigzagged during the game and ultimately subverted.
 She's rebelling at first in-line with Kerrigan's rules, is loyal again when she's defeated, but as Kerrigan has Abathur evolve her she feels stronger and wishes to take the Swarm for her own.
 However, she recognizes she isn't as good a leader as Kerrigan yet, and so resolves to learn from her in preparation for when she comes to power.
 That said she's entirely loyal, commanding the brood in Kerrigan's place if she's incapacitated and acting as her second-in-command.
 When Kerrigan is injured she even asks why Zagara is helping heal her instead of seizing control, and Zagara says she still has much to learn from her before she's ready for that.
 This is a factor of her Character Development, as her expanded ability to think abstractly and make long-term plans helps her realize that she will have better ultimate success by waiting and learning from Kerrigan than taking the first opportunity she sees to usurp control.

-Undying Loyalty: Ironically; as long as Kerrigan is still a better leader than her in her eyes, she will remain obedient and indisputably loyal to her.
+Undying Loyalty: Ironically; as long as Kerrigan is still a better leader than her in her eyes, she'll remain obedient and indisputably loyal to her.

 In contrast with the Swarm, the Primal Zerg on Zerus operate in Packs that constantly fight and devour each other to become stronger.
 The Packleaders are the strongest, and as such are recognized by weaker Primal Zerg as their leaders.
 They oppose Kerrigan on general principle, calling her Swarm "corrupted."

 Boss Battle: Of the RPG type, rather than the RTS type, complete with attack patterns and dodging.